Generic Name: benzocaine topical (BENZ oh kane TOP ik al)

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.

-To treat minor skin conditions, apply a thin layer of benzocaine topical to the affected area.
+To treat minor skin conditions, apply a thin layer of Orajel to the affected area.
 If using the spray, hold the container 6 to 12 inches away from the skin.
 Do not spray this medication onto your face.
 Spray it instead on your hands and then rub it onto the face, avoiding contact with your eyes.

 To treat hemorrhoids, apply the medication up to 6 times per day.